All course participants may receive a downloadable digital badge (shown below) that can be added to email signatures, LinkedIn profiles, and more.

 This online course is designed to give the researcher who might be new to imaging a better understanding of the current and future capabilities of common modalities for characterizing the brain, as well as information on relevant practical considerations.
 The technologies discussed in this course are:

 - Functional near-infrared spectroscopy (fNIRS)

 - Magnetic resonance spectroscopy of the brain

 Imaging provides an important window into in vivo brain structure and function and is therefore an ideal tool for human brain research.
 When considering which imaging technique best answers a research question, it is important to think about fundamental mechanisms of interest and select the modality or combination of modalities that best captures them.

 For each technology, experts will discuss and demonstrate the structure, operation, and workflow of the machine; data collection and analysis processes; multi-machine approaches; research considerations and decision criteria; and research applications.
 The course will focus on the use of each of these technologies for brain research rather than for clinical application.

-Online coursework and assignments averaging 2-4 hours per week over 12 weeks
+Online coursework and assignments averaging two to four hours per week over 12 weeks.

 No prior experience with imaging is expected or required.

 - Non-CTSA member: $1700.00